unitaryfund/unitaryhack2022/pages/project-guide.md

 ## ⌚ Before the Hack ⌚

-1. Tag your repo with `unitaryhack` as well as tag any issues on your project(s) you would like to bounty with `#unitaryhack-bounty`.
-We are looking for ~4 issues bountied for each project (totally can be more or less, just a place to start) of a variety of difficulty levels.
+1. Add the `unitaryhack` to the [list of topics for your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics#adding-topics-to-your-repository). as well as any issues on your projects you would like people to work on (#unitaryhack).
+We are looking for ~4 issues for each project (totally can be more, just a place to start) of a variety of difficulty levels.
-2. Add/update the `#good-first-issue` (or similar) label on your project(s) issues to help guide more novice hackers to good places to start on your project.
+2. Identify if there are any issues you want to put a bounty on to specifically encourage participants to tackle them.
+Our goal is to have at least one bounty issue per project, and we can scale that based on the size of your project’s codebase.
-3. Make sure you have  `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` at the root of your repo so folks can learn how they should make their contributions.
+3. Make sure you have  `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` at the root of your repo (or similar) so folks can learn how they should make their contributions to make your life easy.
-4. Make a PR to [this repo](https://github.com/unitaryfund/unitaryhackdev) adding a markdown file for your project to the [`projects` directory](https://github.com/unitaryfund/unitaryhackdev/tree/main/projects) with:
+4. Make a PR to [this repo](https://github.com/unitaryfund/unitaryhack) adding your project to the [participating projects](./participating-projects.md) list with:
-   1. Completed yml header (the project url, slug, tags and bounties are the most important)
-   2. A short description of your project in the body of the markdown file,
+   1. A short description of your project with links to it,
-   3. If you have bountied issues, you can include a short description if you want of the associated issue (not necessary).
+   2. Links to the issues you would like to put bounties on, an a short description if you want of the associated issue (not necessary).
+We will work with you to make sure we get the bounty values correct.

     > You can see an example of a project listing by checking out the one for our project [Mitiq]([{{ '/projects/mitiq' | url }})](https://github.com/unitaryfund/unitaryhackdev/blob/main/projects/mitiq.md).